 CSF should be examined before treatment starts.
 The CDC recommends that any child with late congenital syphilis be treated with aqueous crystalline penicillin G 50,000 units/kg IV q 4 to 6 h for 10 days.
+A single dose of benzathine penicillin G 50,000 units/kg IM may also be given at the completion of the IV therapy.
+Alternatively, if a full evaluation is completely negative and the child is asymptomatic, benzathine penicillin G 50,000 units/kg IM once/wk for 3 doses may be used.
 Many patients do not revert to seronegativity but do have a 4-fold decrease in titer of reagin (eg, VDRL) antibody.
+Patients should be reevaluated at regular intervals to ensure the appropriate serologic response to therapy has occurred and that there is no indication of relapse.
 Interstitial keratitis is usually treated with corticosteroid and atropine drops in consultation with an ophthalmologist.
-Patients with nerve deafness may benefit from penicillin plus a corticosteroid such as prednisone 0.5 mg/kg po once/day for 1 wk, followed by 0.3 mg/kg once/day for 4 wk, after which the dose is gradually reduced over 2 to 3 mo.
+Patients with sensorineural hearing loss may benefit from penicillin plus a corticosteroid such as prednisone 0.5 mg/kg po once/day for 1 wk, followed by 0.3 mg/kg once/day for 4 wk, after which the dose is gradually reduced over 2 to 3 mo.
 (Corticosteroids have not been critically evaluated in these conditions.)
-Contacts should be traced, and patients should be kept under long-term surveillance.

 Pregnant women should be routinely tested for syphilis and retested if they acquire other sexually transmitted diseases during pregnancy.
 In 99% of cases, adequate treatment during pregnancy cures both mother and fetus.
 However, in some cases, treatment late in pregnancy eliminates the infection but not some signs of syphilis that appear at birth.

-When congenital syphilis is diagnosed, other family members should be examined regularly for physical and serologic evidence of infection.
-Retreatment of the mother in subsequent pregnancies is necessary only if serologic titers remain positive.
-Women who remain seropositive after adequate treatment may have been reinfected and should be retreated.
-A mother without lesions who is seronegative but who has had venereal exposure to a known person with syphilis should be treated, because there is a 25 to 50% chance that she acquired syphilis.
+When congenital syphilis is diagnosed, other family members should be examined for physical and serologic evidence of infection.
+Retreatment of the mother in subsequent pregnancies is necessary only if serologic titers suggest relapse or reinfection.
+Women who remain seropositive after adequate treatment may have been reinfected and should be reevaluated.
+A mother without lesions who is seronegative but who has had venereal exposure to a person known to have syphilis should be treated, because there is a 25 to 50% chance that she acquired syphilis.